Jeff Stryker

-Jeff Stryker (born Charles Casper Peyton, August 21, 1962) is an American pornographic actor who has starred in bisexual, gay and straight adult films.
+Jeff Stryker (born Charles Casper Peyton; August 21, 1962) is an American pornographic actor who has starred in bisexual, gay and straight adult films as well as acting in mainstream movies.
 He lives in California.

 Early life

 Jeff Stryker grew up in Springfield, Illinois.
 His father was a car salesman and his mother was a nurse.

 Pre-film career

 Jeff Stryker worked as a stripper and delivered balloon-o-grams before a local photographer sent shots of him to gay adult film director John Travis in California.

 Film career and sexuality

-Stryker is primarily known as a performer in gay pornography films, although Jamie Loves Jeff was one of the biggest selling heterosexual adult movies of all time for its producer, Vivid Entertainment.
+Stryker is primarily known as a performer in gay pornography films, although Jamie Loves Jeff was one of the biggest-selling heterosexual adult movies of all time for its producer, Vivid Entertainment.
 He describes himself (in a somewhat joking fashion) as sexually "universal".
-He has also said, "I don’t define myself as anything."
+He has also said, "I don't define myself as anything."

 He has also worked as a non-pornographic actor, starring in a 1989 Italian-produced horror film called After Death (Revenge of the Zombies), in which he was credited as Chuck Peyton.
 Later in the American DVD release, the name Jeff Stryker was used as well.
 A trailer interview was added with Stryker describing the experience he had while shooting this movie in Manila.
-Stryker also starred in the short film by German cult director Rosa von Praunheim Can I Be Your Bratwurst, Please?
+Stryker also starred in the short film by German cult director Rosa von Praunheim Can I Be Your Bratwurst, Please?.
 Stryker also appeared in a 1995 German television movie The Black Curse starring James Brolin, as well as the 1988 Italian feature Dirty Love.